 When someone is convicted of DUI in California, it can go both ways.
-You should double check your individual probation order for any details about your drinking.
-For most first offense DUIs there is no prohibition that says the individual cannot drink or go to bars so long as they are 21 or older.
+You should double-check your probation order for any details about your drinking.
+For most first offense DUIs no prohibition says the individual cannot drink or go to bars so long as they are 21 or older.

 Each County Can Have Different DUI Probation Laws

 However, this is not the case 100% of the time.
 Some counties routinely prohibit DUI defendants from drinking alcohol, hanging out at bars, or visiting establishments where alcohol is predominantly served.

 Consult Your DUI Attorney

 You don’t want to listen to friends or family about this, instead, ensure that your attorney explains whether your probation order says that you cannot drink alcohol.

 Occasionally, a judge will verbally tell a defendant on the record not to consume alcohol and to stay away from establishments that serve alcohol when the defendant takes their plea.
 If that happens to you, we recommend asking your attorney about the verbal order to ensure that you do not violate any of the terms of your probation.

 Arrested for DUI in Orange County?
 Contact the Law Offices of Virginia L. Landry, Inc. for a free consultation with a Board-Certified DUI defense specialist!